 Nearly 100 people die every winter from one of the most basic wintertime chores: shoveling snow.

 During cold weather, your blood vessels contract and your heart doesn’t receive as much oxygen.
 Shoveling snow can get your blood pressure and heart rate up, which spells the possibility of cardiac arrest.

 Take frequent breaks when shoveling, and don’t lift large amounts of snow.
 The more snow on each lift means more strain on your heart.

 If you’re concerned about your heart after clearing ice and snow around your home, consult a doctor immediately.
-For more on your heart health, view our Health Minute Blog.
+For more on your heart health, view the Heart and Vascular topic on Health Minute.